taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

 1. Enters workplace name “Taco Bell” -
-2. Enters description of Employee Benefit “Free tacos” - the system will ask the user to confirm before submitting the EB to the public board
+2. Enters description of Employee Benefit “Free tacos” -
+3. Clicks "Add" button - the system will ask the user to confirm before submitting the EB to the public board
+4. Clicks "Confirm" button - the system will add the EB to the website

 Postconditions: The user’s EB is saved into the database and posted onto the public board.
 ****